 netsh advfirewall export “C:\temp\WFconfiguration.wfw”

 netsh advfirewall import “C:\temp\WFconfiguration.wfw”

-In this article, we learn how to disable windows firewall using the command prompt.
-First of all, we learn how to disable or enable windows firewall.
+In this article, we learn how to disable windows firewalls using the command prompt.
+First of all, we learn how to disable or enable windows firewalls.
 We also learn how to check the status of the windows firewall.
 After all, we come to know about some important commands of netsh utility to manage windows firewall efficiently.